 Welcome to the Sung Lab at Mayo Clinic!

 Our group, led by Jaeyun Sung, Ph.D., develops computational analytical approaches to further understand the intricate relationship between commensal microbial organisms and human health.
 Of particular interest is in characterizing the global interconnectivity and interdependencies of our body’s microbial community, as well as identifying the primary biomolecular processes driving microbiome-associated wellness and chronic disease.
-To this end, our work is conducted primarily through global network modeling and systems-level, integrative analyses of multi-omics data from clinical samples.
+Using concepts and tools from systems biology, complexity science, and machine-learning, our work is conducted primarily through global network modeling and systems-level, integrative analyses of multi-omics data from clinical samples.
 In addition, we are working in close collaboration with wet-lab scientists to couple experimentation with our in silico models and prediction algorithms.
-Ultimately, we aim to apply insights from our data-driven research to inspire future investigations into human microbiome biocomplexity, and to create novel technologies that can lead to breakthroughs in improving human health.
+Ultimately, we aim to apply insights from our data-driven research to inspire future investigations into human microbiome biocomplexity, and to create novel technologies that can lead to breakthroughs in improving human health and clinical practice.